Morgan Freeman injured in car wreck

-TUPELO, Mississippi (Reuters) - Oscar-winning U.S. actor Morgan Freeman was hospitalized in serious condition on Monday with a broken arm and other injuries after the car he was driving careened off a rural highway and rolled several times, authorities said.
+TUPELO, Mississippi (Reuters) - Oscar-winning U.S. actor Morgan Freeman was hospitalized on Monday with a broken arm and other injuries after the car he was driving careened off a highway and rolled several times, authorities said.

-She said he would undergo surgery later in the day or on Tuesday "to help correct the damage."
-She added: "He says he'll be OK and is looking forward to a full recovery."
+She said he would undergo surgery later Monday or on Tuesday, but was in good spirits.
+"He says he'll be OK and is looking forward to a full recovery," Lee said.

-Williams said it was "possible" that Freeman, who co-stars in the current blockbuster Batman movie "The Dark Knight," had fallen asleep at the wheel, but he added that authorities had ruled out alcohol as a factor in the wreck and no citation was issued.
+Williams said it was possible that Freeman, who stars in the blockbuster Batman movie "The Dark Knight," had fallen asleep at the wheel.
+He said authorities had ruled out alcohol as a factor in the wreck and no citation was issued.

-Both Freeman and a female passenger, identified as Demaris Meyer, were wearing seat belts, but the air bags did not deploy in the 1997 Nissan Maxima registered to Meyer, Williams said.
-He said he did not know the extent of her injuries.
+Both Freeman and a female passenger, identified as Demaris Meyer, were wearing seat belts, but air bags did not deploy in the automobile registered to her, Williams said.
+He said he did not know the extent of Meyer's injuries.

-Freeman was born in Memphis but spent much of his childhood in Mississippi and has opened a music club in the state.
+Freeman was born in Memphis but spent much of his childhood in Mississippi.

 Freeman won an Oscar in 2005 for his supporting role in Clint Eastwood's boxing drama "Million Dollar Baby."
 He also earned Oscar nominations for his work in the films "Street Smart," "Driving Miss Daisy" and "The Shawshank Redemption."

-(Reporting by Richard Cotton, Andrew Stern in Chicago, and Steve Gorman in Los Angeles; Editing by Bob Tourtellotte and Sandra Maler)
+(Reporting by Richard Cotton, Andrew Stern in Chicago, and Steve Gorman in Los Angeles; Editing by Doina Chiacu)